awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Roles.md

 **To change the parameter value to require SCRAM authentication for passwords**

-Verify that all database user passwords for all databases on your RDS for PostgreSQL DB instance use `scram-sha-256` for password encryption\.
+1. Verify that all database user passwords for all databases on your RDS for PostgreSQL DB instance use `scram-sha-256` for password encryption\.
+To do so, query `rds_tools` for the role \(user\) and encryption type, as follows\.

-1. Query `rds_tools` to verify that all passwords are using `scram-sha-256` for encryption, as follows:

    ```
    postgres=> SELECT * FROM rds_tools.role_password_encryption_type();